Autism Spectrum Disorder

 Final Thoughts

 Autism spectrum disorder is more than a label.
-It’s a way of being.
-Now, the debate isn’t about right or wrong—it’s about perspective.
+Even so, it’s a way of being.
 Whether you capitalize it or not, the goal is to use language that reflects respect, accuracy, and empathy.
+Because of that, the debate isn’t about right or wrong—it’s about perspective.
 And in the end, the most important thing is to listen, learn, and choose words that honor the person behind the term.

 So next time you’re writing or speaking about autism, pause.
 Ask yourself: does this language reflect who they are, or just what they’re diagnosed with?
 The answer might surprise you.